stryker-mutator/stryker-js/docs/node-test-runner.md

 - A fresh process is forked per run.
 This keeps the `node:test` registry clean and lets static mutants be activated before the code under test is imported, but it does add per-run process startup overhead.
 - Bailing on the first failing test is implemented by killing the test process group.
 On non-Unix platforms (e.g. Windows) only the test process itself is terminated; child processes that your tests spawn may not be reaped.
+- A `test()` (or `t.test()`) block that *wraps subtests* is reported as a test in its own right, in addition to each of its subtests, because `node:test` does not expose a way to tell such a parent apart from a leaf test.
+Grouping with `describe`/`it` avoids this — `describe` blocks are recognized as suites and are not counted as tests.
+- When `coverageAnalysis` is set to `"all"`, coverage is still attributed per test (as with `"perTest"`).
+Mutation results are identical, but a purely static mutant may be reported as a regular (runtime) mutant rather than a static one.
+- Coverage produced inside a *file-top-level* `afterEach` (one registered outside any `describe`) is attributed to `static` rather than the test that just ran, because the runner's own cleanup hook runs first.
+This affects only precision — such a mutant is run against the whole suite — and never mis-credits a different test.
+An `afterEach` nested in a `describe` is attributed normally.